-Theoretical models which were developed in the previous studies for exploring and explain the determinants whichinfluence technology adoption and usage are Theory of Reasoned ActionTechnology Acceptance Model, Theory of Planned Behaviour, Task Technology Fit Model, IS Success Modeland Unified Theory of Acceptance and Use of Technology.
-These theories are not a solution for adopting and using e-filing specifically in South African context.Existing literature have no known model developed which outline factors to consider when adopting and using e-filing including reasons why some taxpayers adopt and use it while other do not adopt and use this e-service.
-This studydevelops a model which can be practically used as a solution to the challenges of adopting and using thee-filing in the conditions of South Africa.
-E-filing is an e-Government application administered by the South African tax authority which individuals and organisations earning an income need to use when submitting their tax returns.
-This study focuses on individual taxpayers and gives insights into what really drives themadopt and usage the revenue application as well as factors inhibiting its adoption and usage.
-This studycontributes theoretically, methodologically, practically and contextually by doing exploration through UTAUT, TTF and Tax Compliance previous theories as lenses for exploring and explaining factors influencing the adoption and usage for efiling.Aquestionnaire was used to collect data for analysis whereopinions and views of satisfactorily sample size of taxpayers using e-filing as well as those who are not using it were captured.
-Developed model in this study explores the level to which each factor significantly predict and explain the adoption and usage of e-filing in the context of South Africa.
-The tax authority may practically use the developed model to ensure that most taxpayers optimally use the e-filing.
+Theoretical models that were developed in previous studies for exploring and explaining the determinants for technology acceptance and usage being the Unified Theory of Acceptance and Use of Technology (UTAUT) and Tax Compliance models.
+Existing literature have no known model developed which outline the determinants to consider for adopting and using e-Government revenue application as well as reasons why some taxpayers adopt and use it in the context of South African conditions.
+This study develops a model that can be practically applied as a solution to the challenges of accepting and using the e-Government revenue application by integrating these previous theories.
+An e-Government revenue application (e-filing) is administered by the South African tax authority where individuals and organisations earning an income need to use when submitting their tax returns.

+This study focuses on individual taxpayers and gives insights into what really drives them to adopt and use the revenue application as well as factors inhibiting its adoption and usage.
+This study contributes theoretically, methodologically, practically and contextually by doing exploration through the UTAUT and Tax Compliance theories as lenses for exploring and explaining the determinants influencing the acceptance and usage of the e-Government revenue application.
+A questionnaire was used to collect data for analysis where opinions and views of satisfactorily sample size of taxpayers using e-Government revenue application as well as those who are not using it were captured.
+Developed model in this study explores the level to which each determinant significantly predict and explain the acceptance and usage of e-Government revenue application in the context of South Africa.
+The tax authority may practically use the developed model to ensure that most taxpayers optimally use the e-Government revenue application.

-Table 2 below depicts authors explaining factors which predict technology adoption and usage
+Table 2 below depicts authors explaining factors predicting technology acceptance and usage

-Table 2 below depicts elements which were assessed in different settings and found being significant factors which influence technology adoption.
+Table 2 below depicts elements which were assessed in different settings and found being significant factors influencing technology adoption and usage.
 This study tested these elements to assess their relevancy to the conditions of South Africa.